Sugar and Inflammation

-Later, we went for ice cream; I’ve readily admitted I’m no saint, although I am really good most of the time.
+Later, we went for ice cream.
 We walked around the grounds eating the delicious treat, and when we passed a man with a huge banana boat, our nephew Gil looked up at us and said, “diabetes…” Clearly Gil understood the connection between sugar and diabetes, but when we talked about it a bit, he explained that kids don’t have to worry because they burn sugar faster while adults don’t.

 There is some truth to the fact that kids burn everything faster than adults, but it’s not the complete picture.
 Type II diabetes is affecting more children and young people than ever before.
 If what Gil believes is really true, why would this be happening?

 The fact is that even if you have a rapid metabolism and are not overweight, sugar still affects you whether you are a child or an adult.
 It makes your pancreas work hard to secrete insulin whenever you eat sugar or highly processed carbohydrates (which turn to sugar…sometimes even before you finish chewing them!).